-Ms. Possible argues that Dr. Drakken's complaint should be dismissed because, among other reasons, this Court lacks specific personal jurisdiction over her and therefore cannot bind her in a judgment on Dr. Drakken's securities claims.
+Defendant Possible argues that the SEC's claims should be dismissed because, among other reasons, this Court lacks specific personal jurisdiction over her.
 The Court agrees.

-The Securities Act of 1933 provides that a defendant sued under the statute may be served with process "wherever the defendant may be found."
+The Securities Exchange Act provides that a defendant sued under the statute may be served with process "wherever the defendant may be found."
 15 U.S.C.A. § 78aa.
 In conjunction with Rule 4(k)(2) of the Federal Rules of Civil Procedure, we understand that such service is sufficient to confer personal jurisdiction in a claim that arises under federal law if "the defendant is not subject to jurisdiction in any state's courts of general jurisdiction" and "exercising jurisdiction is consistent with the United States Constitution and laws."
-As such, the fact that Ms. Possible was properly served does not end the inquiry on personal jurisdiction grounds: the Court's assertion of personal jurisdiction must comport with the requirements of the Constitution.
+As such, the fact that Defendant Possible was properly served does not end the inquiry on personal jurisdiction grounds: the Court's assertion of personal jurisdiction must comport with the requirements of the Constitution.
 GTE New Media Services Inc. v.
 BellSouth Corp., 199 F.3d 1343, 1347 (D.C.
 Cir.
 2000) (even when statutory requirements are met, "a plaintiff must still show that the exercise of personal jurisdiction is within the permissible bounds of the Due Process Clause").
-In this respect, the Court must consider whether Ms. Possible has the requisite "minimum contacts" with the judicial forum such that assuming jurisdiction over her satisfies the core demand of due process: that "the maintenance of the suit does not offend traditional notions of fair play and substantial justice."
+In this respect, the Court must consider whether Defendant Kim Possible has the requisite "minimum contacts" with the judicial forum such that assuming jurisdiction over them satisfies the core demand of due process: that "the maintenance of the suit does not offend traditional notions of fair play and substantial justice."
 See Int'l Shoe Co. v.
 Washington, 326 U.S. 310, 316 (1945).

 It is well established that "[t]he due process clause ... constrains a federal court's power to acquire personal jurisdiction" over a nonresident defendant.
 In re Chase & Sanborn Corp., 835 F.2d 1341, 1344 (11th Cir.
 1988), rev'd on other grounds sub nom.
 Granfinanciera, S.A. v.
 Nordberg, 492 U.S. 33 (1989).
 The exercise of personal jurisdiction comports with due process when "(1) the nonresident defendant has purposefully established minimum contacts with the forum . . . and (2) the exercise of jurisdiction will not offend traditional notions of fair play and substantial justice."
 Francosteel Corp. v.
 M/V Charm, 19 F.3d 624, 627 (11th Cir.
 1994).
 If the plaintiff makes a threshold showing of minimum contacts, the defendant must show that the exercise of jurisdiction is nonetheless unreasonable to prevail on a motion to dismiss.
 Burger King Corp. v.
-Rudzewicz, 471 U.S. 462, 477 (1985).
+Rudzewicz, 471 U.S. 462, 477, 105 S.Ct.
+2174, 85 L.Ed.2d 528, (1985)).